 The same held true for Lois Lane in the DC Comics Universe.
 As part of her research, her first stop is Childsearch Inc., a private company that helps the parents of missing children.
 Administrator Kate Brinkley explains that two million youths go missing in the United States each year.
 The overwhelming majority are runaways, followed by children kidnapped by a divorced parent, leaving 50,000 a year abducted by strangers.

-While there, Lois Lane meets the family of a child who had just been abducted.
-The next day she visits the middleclass mother of another child who went missing but was found alive nine months and seventeen days later, as well a wealthy father whose child had yet to be found.
-She likewise visits a halfway house for runaway teenagers, all to get a better grasp on a story that has become an obsession for her.
+While at Childsearch, Lois Lane meets the family of a child who had just been abducted.
+The next day she visits the middleclass mother of another child who went missing but was found alive nine months later, as well a wealthy father whose child had yet to be found.
+She likewise visits a halfway house for runaway teenagers, all to get a better grasp on a story that has become an obsession.

 Filming a short documentary on Adam Walsh was just the beginning for Linda Otto as well.
 Her next project was a made-for-television movie about Adam’s kidnapping and murder, starring Daniel J. Travanti and JoBeth Williams.
 Simply named Adam, the film premiered on NBC in October 1983 and attracted 38 million viewers.
 At the end of the broadcast, the photographs of 55 missing children were shown, with thirteen of them found shortly afterwards as a result.
 The awareness that Adam raised likewise led to the Reagan Administration allocating $1.5 million to assist with the establishment of a National Center for Missing and Exploited Children.